Camp Chef SmokePro DLX Pellet Grill

 Setup: Simple build and standard seasoning

 Like most large standalone pellet smokers, the SmokePro DLX requires a bit of assembly.
-Upon unboxing all the pieces and parts, it seemed like an intimidating build, but we soon found it’s arguably easier than the average piece of furniture from IKEA.
+Upon unboxing all the pieces and parts, it seemed like an intimidating build, but we soon found it’s, arguably, easier than putting together the average piece of furniture from IKEA.

 Included tools meant we technically didn’t even need to own any to complete the project, but we did save a bit of time and hassle with a socket wrench set.
 After attaching the legs, handles, and the hopper/burner assembly, we basically just needed to place the remaining components (including heat shield and grill grates) inside the barrel.